jurek1oo/BlueIrisCmdJ/README.txt

 # blueiriscmdj under GNU gpl-2.0 licence --- https://opensource.org/licenses/gpl-2.0.php

 This is Java port of blueiriscmd Python software written by Magnus Appelquist (https://github.com/magapp/blueiriscmd).
-I have used Python code as the template, and have upgraded the code to run on Python 3.8.
-For the reference, Python version is in doc/python directory.
+For the reference, Python 3.8 version is in doc/python directory.

-As from version 1.2.00 blueiriscmdj diverted from original blueiriscmd.
-Command line naming convention changed and additional functionality was added.
-All Classes have coresponding tests.

-For full list of cmd line commands have a look at https://github.com/jurek1oo/blueiriscmdj/wiki/Command-Line-Arguments.

-For the unit tests to work, you need to change the login and other system parameters, in Constants4Tests class.
+Current version 1.2.18 blueiriscmdj has been extended, and covers all Blueiris API commands as defined in House Logix document.
+All Java Classes have coresponding tests.
+For the unit tests to work, you need a BI system with at least one camera.

-For more blueiriscmdj information, check the project wiki.
+For mor information look at https://github.com/jurek1oo/blueiriscmdj/wiki.

-Have fun and let me know if you have issues.
+Have fun and let me know if you have any issues.

 Good luck,